20 Long Distance Relationship Tips

 11. Team Mindset

 We can deal with any obstacle that comes our way, and we are more significant than anything that could come our way.
-There isn’t anything more substantial than us, and there’s no problem or obstacle bigger than us.
+There isn’t anything more substantial than us, and no problem or obstacle is bigger than us.
 As a couple, we can deal with whatever comes our way.
 You have that instinct in your mind.

+Now, you want to ensure your partner feels the same right.
+It’s worth having that conversation.
+Look, here’s how I think about you.
+I feel optimistic about you.
 I’m willing to go through the difficult moments to do this with you.
 I feel so intensely for you.
-I want to know that you think the same that you’re on the same page.
+I want to know that you think the same and are on the same page.

 There might be days where you’re weak, and he’s healthy.
 There might be days where he’s soft, and you’re healthy.
 But that’s why you’re always helping each other up in different moments and acting as a team.